-Chart C2 shows that the number of serious injuries in crashes in NM decreased between 2004 and 2007.
-Preliminary results for 2008 show an increase, however this number is expected to decrease in 2009 and 2010.
-(NM Crash Data System data)
+Chart C2 shows that the number of serious injuries in crashes in New Mexico decreased between 2005 and 2007.
+After an increase in 2008, serous crashes decreased in 2009 and are expected to continue to decrease in 2010 and 2011.
+(NM Crash Data System data) Chart C3.

-Chart C3.
 Fatalities per 100 Million Vehicle Miles

-Chart C3 shows that fatalities per 100 million vehicle miles has decreased steadily since 2004.
-This rate is projected to increase slightly in 2009 and then decrease in 2010.
-(FARS data)
+Chart C3 shows that the fatalities per 100 million vehicle miles rate has declined steadily since 2005.
+This rate is projected to continue to decline in 2010 and 2011.
+(FARS data) Chart C4.

-Chart C4.
 Unrestrained Occupant Fatalities

-Chart 4 shows that the number of unrestrained occupant fatalities has fallen steadily since 2004.
-This number is expected to increase in 2009 and then decrease in 2010.
+Chart 4 shows that the number of unrestrained occupant fatalities has fallen steadily since 2005.
+Unrestrained occupant fatalities are expected to continue to decrease over the next two years.
 (FARS data)